biaojiang/mylib/README.md

 This documentation provides a comprehensive guide on using the `undo_dropbox_naming.fish` script and includes an example, explanation, and source code reference.
 This documentation provides a comprehensive guide on using the `undo_dropbox_naming.fish` script and includes an example, explanation, and source code reference.

+### update_exif.fish

+The `update_exif.fish` script updates the EXIF metadata for PNG, JPG, and JPEG images.
+It supports both single-image processing and batch processing for directories.
+For detailed usage instructions, see [update_exif.fish documentation](docs/fish/update_exif.md).

 ## License